-From this research study, it can be illustrated that Islam that came at that time as a "santrification" process was part of Transnational Islam, present and meeting with Javanese tradition where most of these traditional beliefs were considered shirk.
-But finally, even though santrification is able to influence Javanese society, it does not mean that Javanese tradition is lost.
-Instead Islam is experiencing 'adaptation' and transforming in such a way.
-This is what convinced Mark, that the transnational movement would not succeed in Indonesia, until the time they were able to transform and adapt to local culture.
-Therefore, Mark emphasizes the focus of research on local Muslim wisdom in Indonesia to enrich Islam Nusantara, not only Javanese Islam but also other Islam in Indonesia.
+From this research study, it can be illustrated that Islam that came at that time as a "santrification" process was part of Transnational Islam, present and meeting with Javanese tradition where most of these traditional beliefs were considered syirik.
+Even though santrification is able to influence Javanese society, it does not mean that Javanese tradition is lost.
+Instead Islam experiences 'adaptation' and transformation in such a way.
+This is what convinced Mark that the transnational movement would not succeed in Indonesia, until the time they were able to transform and adapt to local culture.
+Therefore, Mark emphasizes the focus of research on local Muslim wisdom in Indonesia to enrich Islam Nusantara, not only Islam in Java but also Islam in other part of Indonesia.

-However, the rejection of Islam Nusantara in West Sumatra in general and the city of Padang in particular, was initiated by the statement of the Chairperson of the West Sumatra MUI who clearly rejected the Islam Nusantara, specifically he stated "We are the West Sumatra MUI and the West Sumatra City / Regency MUI stated without any doubt that: 'Islam Nusantara' in any concept / definition is not needed in the realm of Minang (West Sumatra).
-For us, the name 'Islam' has been perfect and does not need to be added to any appendage, "concludes the West Sumatra MUI as documented uploading Facebook account Chairman of the West Sumatra MUI, Buya Gusrizal Gazahar2
+However, the rejection of Islam Nusantara in West Sumatra in general and the city of Padang in particular, was initiated by the statement of the Chairperson of the West Sumatra MUI who clearly rejected the Islam Nusantara, specifically he stated "We are the West Sumatra MUI and the West Sumatra City / Regency MUI stated without any doubt that: 'Islam Nusantara' in any concept or definition is not needed in the realm of Minang (West Sumatra).
+For us, the name 'Islam' is perfect and does not need to be added to any appendage, "concludes the West Sumatra MUI as documented and uploaded in the Facebook account of the Chairperson of West Sumatra MUI, Buya Gusrizal Gazaha, on July 23rd, 2018, as quoted by AFP on Wednesday (7/25/2018).
+There are four reasons of West Sumatra MUI's rejection; the possibility of creating mass confusion about Islam Nusantara, narrowing the meaning of universal Islam, only focusing in tolerance as one aspect of Islam, and possibility to divide Muslims and negative views from Muslims in other regions.